tslocum/TinyIB/README.md

    - A simple, self-hosted implementation is included.
    - [ReCAPTCHA](https://www.google.com/recaptcha/about/) is supported but [not recommended](https://nearcyan.com/you-probably-dont-need-recaptcha/).
  - Reference links. `>>###`
- - Delete post via password.
+ - Delete posts via password.
+ - Report posts.
  - Management panel:
    - Administrators and moderators use separate passwords.
      - Moderators are only able to sticky threads, lock threads, delete posts, and approve posts when necessary.
 (See ``TINYIB_REQMOD``)